lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

 Pivot selection:

-- If pick the last or first element as the pivot, susceptible to the worst case O(n^2), most notably when the original sequence is already sorted, reverse sorted, or nearly sorted.
+- If pick the last or first element as the pivot, susceptible to the **worst case O(n^2)**, most notably when the original sequence is **already sorted, reverse sorted, or nearly sorted**.
 - In practice, **"median-of-three"** technique, use median of the front, middle, and tail of the sequence.

 Hybrid approach:

 - Quick sort has **good performance on large data sets**, but **high overhead on small data sets**.
-- When the size of a subsequence falls below some threshold (perhaps 50 elements), use insertion sort.
+- When the size of a subsequence falls below some threshold (perhaps 50 elements), use **insertion sort**.

+O(n log n) time, extreme situation O(n^2) time, O(1) space, unstable

 [Good explanation](https://www.youtube.com/watch?v=SLauY6PpjW4&list=PLX6IKgS15Ue02WDPRCmYKuZicQHit9kFt&t=0s&index=20)

+#### Counting Sort

+1. Traverse the array a.
+Find the max value.
+2. Create another array countArr whose size is (the max value in step 1) + 1.
+3. Traverse the array a. 在countArr[a的元素值]中计数。
+4. Traverse the array countArr.
+If the value of the element > 0, 将这个value对应的countArr下标存入array a （不用管array a中原来的值）。存入的个数为value of the element。If the value of the element == 0, 不用管。

+Limitations:

+- Can only be used for sorting int.
+- Cannot be used when the gap between values  in the array is too large.
+For instance, [2,1,1000].
+You do not want to create a countArr with 10001 size, right?

 ---